Tools In

 Download

-Click Download to save the decoded image as a file.
-The tool automatically sets the correct file extension (PNG, JPG, GIF, WebP, or SVG) based on the detected format.
+Click Download to save the decoded image.
+The tool picks the correct file extension (PNG, JPG, GIF, WebP, or SVG) based on the format it detected.

 Frequently Asked Questions

-No. You can paste either the full Data URI (data:image/png;base64,ABC...) or just the raw Base64 string (ABC...).
-The tool auto-detects the image format from the decoded data if no prefix is provided.
+No. You can paste the full Data URI (data:image/png;base64,...) or just the raw Base64 string on its own.
+The tool detects the image format automatically either way.

 What image formats are supported?